Create a receipt game

 SubtitleSupporting context under the title.A good place to remind shoppers of the spend target or which stores count.

-DetailsLonger explanation.Use it to explain how the challenge works, not for legal terms.
+Receipt Game DetailsLonger explanation.Use it to explain how the game works, not for legal terms.

 Host Validation MessageThe message shown when staff check the receipt.Most useful with manual review or an on-site activation.